How to create a list of lists in Python

 Basic creation techniques

-Moving beyond static definitions, you can create nested lists dynamically using list comprehensions or the append() method, which is perfect for structures like matrices.
+When your data isn't static, you can build nested lists programmatically with list comprehensions or the append() method, which is perfect for creating dynamic matrices.

 Using list comprehension for nested lists